Escherbach/Seq-Roadmap/README.md

 around which activity can be catalyzed by direct grants or other forms of support.</p></li>
 <li><p><strong>Pull mechanisms</strong> such as advanced market
-commitments <span class="citation" data-cites="kremer2020amc"></span>
+commitments <span class="citation" data-cites="kremer2020amc">(Kremer,
-may be appropriate here, as the target product profile is readily definable in this context, and achievable in a timeframe of less than 5 years.
+Levin, and Snyder 2020)</span> may be appropriate here, as the target product profile is readily definable in this context, and achievable in a timeframe of less than 5 years.
 At present, building a fab from scratch, which could pave the way towards low-cost nanopore devices, is an endeavor in the hundreds of millions of dollars and is difficult to justify given the lack of a credible demand signal.
 However, at volumes comparable to qPCR diagnostics (&gt;1M units a month), such investment could be justified.
 Tools such as advanced market commitments, as well as credible signals of interest in an MGS diagnostic platform from national and international organizations, could pave the way towards such investments.</p></li>
 </ul>
 <h1 class="unnumbered" id="conclusions">Conclusions</h1>
 <p>Widespread adoption of metagenomic sequencing for infectious disease